 It turns out they knew precisely what they were doing.
 I spent a long weekend feeling uber-chilled in luxurious surroundings - and not a golf stick in sight.
 Well, maybe a few, but none in my hands.

 Monte Rei is a purpose-built golf resort, meaning that its Jack Nicklaus-designed course is complemented by a collection of rather fabulous villas as well as a club house (obvs), spa and some very fine dining.
 The owners have grand plans to create a destination for those seeking sunshine in Portugal’s prettiest part of the Algarve where the playing of the Scottish sport is not the sole reason for going.
 Indeed, I am told that this summer many of the families taking villas there had absolutely no interest in or intention of giving it a whirl.
-The course - with a second one ready for next summer - providing a glorious backdrop of green against the blue skies and the free entertainment of watching the golfers pass by, some more successfully than others.
+The course - with a second one in progress and open to members, owners and selected guests in 2020 - providing a glorious backdrop of green against the blue skies and the free entertainment of watching the golfers pass by, some more successfully than others.